 But how exactly do you motivate yourself to do cross training and how can you get cross-training classes?

 Do you need to get a personal coach to come to your house or can you do cross training at the gym?

 In fact, you can do both, but they're not the same.

-Enlisting the help of a personal trainer at home is a great way to ensure that you get tailored classes from a coach who will adapt the sessions to your own needs.
+Enlisting the help of a personal trainer near me at home is a great way to ensure that you get tailored classes from a coach who will adapt the sessions to your own needs.
 On Superprof, there are plenty of private tutors and coaches from all over the country.

 If you're looking for a coach is specialized in CrossFit or cross-training, you just need to search for these terms plus where you live.

 Of course, you're more likely to find coaches and cross-training tutors in the bigger cities than in the country.
 Cross training tutors are more abundant in the capital than elsewhere, for example.

 Generally speaking, fitness coaches in London charge around £30 per hour.